Environmental Management

 We track our environmental data to benchmark Hecla’s operations against industry standards, and we report on progress against our goals to ensure accountability and transparency.

-Hecla By the Numbers
+Hecla by the Numbers

-GHG scopes 1 & 2 emissions intensity (silver-equivalent ounces/metric tonnes CO2 e)
+GHG Scopes 1 & 2 emissions intensity

 Environmental